 The scheme identified by the < scheme name > in an endpoint ID is a set of syntactic and semantic rules that fully explain how to parse and interpret the SSP.
-The set of allowable schemes is effectively unlimited.
-Any scheme conforming to [URIREG] may be used in a bundle protocol endpoint ID.
+Each scheme that may be used to form a BP endpoint ID must be added to the registry of URI scheme code numbers for Bundle Protocol maintained by IANA as described in Section 10; association of a unique URI scheme code number with each scheme name in this registry helps to enable compact representation of endpoint IDs in bundle blocks.
+Note that the set of allowable schemes is effectively unlimited.
+Any scheme conforming to [URIREG] may be added to the URI scheme code number registry and thereupon used in a bundle protocol endpoint ID.